codeforequity-at/botium-docs/docs/05_botiumscript/part_logichooks.rst

 * arguments: name of the variable, JSON-Path expression
 * Sets/overwrites a variable from message content
-* Can be used in #bot sections only, and in botium,json as global.
+* Can be used in #bot sections only after the bot message, and in botium,json as global.
 * You should start the variable name usually without "$" (Use "$" if you want to use logic hook argument replacement)
-* It is executed in the end of the section.
+* Use this logichook with care.
+If this logichook is before the bot message, then you will got an error while running your test.

 Extract a variable from a card and use it in the next conversation step::